slacy/minimongo/README.md

 * No schema declaration

     Minimongo has *no* schema declaration.
 You do not pre-declare the names and types of your fields.
 Minimongo takes a minimalist and flexible approach to schemas.
 You can set any value on any Minimongo-derived object.

 * Declared database & collection names.

     Miminogo allows you to progromaticaly declare your database and collection names.

     You'll only need to put your collection name in one place, and Minimongo provides classmethods for accessing the DB and Collection names programatically.
 This means you can easily switch DB or Collection names without having to change all your code.

 * Automatic MongoDB Connection mangagement and connection pooling.

 * Friendly support for DBRef types.

     Minimongo can easily generate fully-specified (DB name included) DBRef objects, and store these into fields.
 Fetching via DBRef is simplified as well.

 * Uses Pymongo's query syntax.

     Query methods are passed directly to Pymongo's API.
 Minimongo provides very few custom methods, and delegates nearly all operations directly to Pymongo.
 This means as features are added to Pymongo, they will be automatically accessible via Minimongo.

 * Easily extensible.

     Minimongo-derived objects can be easily extended to add new functionality.

 * Easy object creation via initalization from Dicts.

-A simple example:
+## Example

     from minimongo import Model, MongoCollection